 1. People hear each other through their own biases.
 You ask biased questions, receive biased answers, and hit pay dirt only when your biases match.
 Everyone else will ignore, resist, misunderstand, mishear, act out, sabotage, forget, ignore, etc.

-2. Due to their biased and restricting nature, your questions will not facilitate those who are not ready, willing, or able to manage internal change congruently regardless of the wisdom of your comments or their efficacy.
+2. Due to their biased and restricting nature, standard questions won’t facilitate another’s change process regardless of the wisdom of your comments.

-3. Without the Responder being ready, willing, and able to change, ACCORDING TO THEIR OWN CRITERIA AND SYSTEMS RULES, they cannot buy, accept, adopt, or change in any way.
+3. Without the Responder being ready, willing, and able to change according to their own criteria, they cannot buy, accept, adopt, or change in any way.

 • find their own answers hidden within their unconscious,